Moya/Moya/docs/Examples/RxSwift.md

 # RxSwift examples

-RxSwift extension to Moya is added via `rx` property of `MoyaProvider.
+RxSwift extension to Moya is added via `rx` property of `MoyaProvider`.
 As in normal setup, we just need to create a provider first:

 ```swift